THE YOUNG PERSON’S MANUAL

 Stay with the development diet.
 This means cooked vegetables with each meal, three times per day.
 Don’t even consider a vegetarian diet.
 However, eat animal protein at most twice daily, and only 4-5 ounces per serving.
 Stay away from fruit and wheat, which we find are not good foods today.

 Don’t make excuses such as that you are traveling, or that your friends don’t like it, or you don’t like vegetables, or you don’t have time to cook.
 None of these excuses are helpful, ever.
 Just do it and you will be happy you did.

 Sex and relationships.
 Limit dating.
 Most is not safe for women.
 Even if it could be made safe, one can lose sexual fluid for no good reason, so it wastes one’s life energy without earning you much of anything.
 In other words, it is a waste of time (see marriage below).

 Marriage.
-If you wish to marry, wait until you are about 30, at which time you will make much better decisions.
-Then look around at your friends, work colleagues and perhaps other acquaintances, to find the right person.
+If you wish to marry, which is helpful for some people but not all, look around at your friends, work colleagues and perhaps other acquaintances, to find the right person.

 Some people use online dating services, and these can work, as well.
 Just be very careful with this method to make sure you get to know the person very well.

 It is fine for a woman to suggest dating to a man.
 At times, a man may just be shy and it is important for a woman to pick the right man, and not settle for whoever comes along.